General Terms and Conditions for Bachelor’s study programme

 4. Participant obligations

-If the programme fees are not paid by the due date, IU is entitled to charge any fees incurred to the participant.
-Irrespective of this, IU is entitled to extraordinary termination of the contract if the participant is in arrears with the payment of the programme fees.
+If the programme fees are not paid by the due date, IU is entitled to charge the participant for any fees incurred.
+Irrespective of this, IU is entitled to terminate the contract extraordinary without notice if the participant is in arrears with the payment of the programme fees.

-If the participant decides to make an advance payment before the start of the programme, he:she is only entitled to the granting of an advance payment discount if the payment amount has been received in the account of IU by the expiry of the withdrawal period.
+If the participant decides to make an advance payment before the start of the programme, he:she is only entitled to the granting of an advance payment discount if the payment amount has been received in the IU account by the expiry of the withdrawal period.

-The provision of examination services in certain modules or courses can in part only take place through the use of online tools, which also require data processing outside the EU.
-The details of data processing are explained in separate information sheets.
+The completion of course work in certain modules or courses can sometimes only be done through the use of online tools, which also require data processing outside the EU.
+The details on data processing are explained in separate information sheets.

-The participant is aware that in order to ensure the smooth running of online examinations, knowledge of English is required to a small extent, as communication with the proctors (examination invigilators) is only possible in English.
+The participant is aware that in order to ensure the smooth running of online examinations, a knowledge of English to a small extent is necessary, as communication with the proctors (examination invigilators) is only possible in English.

 The participant is obliged to provide an electronic version of his:her examination paper in a format that can be electronically copied and read (e.g. DOC, DOCX, PDF, RTF) free of all personal data (without cover sheet, personal declarations, dedications, signature, etc.) to enable IU to check his:her examination paper using plagiarism software.
 The participant grants IU and third parties specifically commissioned by IU the right to use the examination paper for this purpose.